jonasschneider/xenon/README.md

 - Shared entities (default)
   These entities are fully mirrored from server to client.
-  If there is state that is only required on the server, it is stored in instance variables (experimental) to come:
+  If there is state that is only required on the server, it is stored in instance variables (experimental)

+to come:
 - Server-only entities
 - Client-only entities

+Types of client rendering:
+  Views <- Backbone views, persistent, bind to events Renderers <- stateless, only initialize and get called in the render cycle